RuchitMishra/Task1-Data-Cleaning-and-preprocessing-/README.md

 3. Handeled the null alues using median/mode Imputation.
 4. Encoded Categorial data using labelEncoder.
 5. Checked the data for outliers using boxplots.
-6. The daa is processed.
+6. The data is processed.